Data-Visualization-Intro/1-Class-intro/readme.md

 </div>
 ```

+1. Install the Prettier extension in VS Code
-1. Install the Live Server extension in VSCode and use it to open `app/index.html` in Google Chrome
+1. Install the Live Server extension in VS Code and use it to open `app/index.html` in Google Chrome
-2. Right click on any text and choose `Inspect`.
+1. Right click on any text and choose `Inspect`.

 ### Dev Tools